Our Baking Process

 All Purpose Flour

-Croissants and Danish are made by a process called lamination.
-Butter is literally folded into a piece of fermented dough.
-We start by mixing and fermenting slightly sweet, rich dough.
-We then begin the process of “folding” butter in.
+The dough for our croissants and danish have lengthy fermentation schedules that are comparable to a loaf of bread.
+We then use a process called lamination to literally fold butter into the slightly sweet, rich, fermented dough.
 The chilled butter is encased in the dough and repetitively rolled out and folded onto itself until there are many distinct layers of butter and dough.
 In between folds, the dough is given a chance to rest.
 When the dough is finally shaped, proofed and put in the oven, steam is created from the many layers of butter trapped in the dough which creates the layers of light flaky pastry that we love.
-If the pastry is not flaking all over your lap, we either did something wrong, or it’s a humid day!
-Unlike a lot of croissants or danish on the market, we are not looking to create a sweet, decadent morning pastry.
-On the contrary, like our breads, we want some fermentation character in the dough.
-This actually allows us to cut the normal amount of butter back in our croissants from what may be found in others available.
-This is not to say that a Seven Stars Bakery croissant is healthy.
+If the pastry is not flaking all over your lap, we either did something wrong, or it’s a very humid day!
+Unlike a lot of croissants and danish on the market, we are not looking to create an overly sweet, decadent morning pastry.
+Our time honored fermentation process actually allows us to cut the normal amount of butter back in our croissants from what you may typically find in others.
+This is not to say that a Seven Stars Bakery croissant is low fat.
 It still contains 1/3 of its volume in butter!
 After all, that is what a croissant is all about—the butter!
-While we are using a high quality expensive butter, many bakeries will use “danish roll in fat.”
-Really.
-It’s best you don’t ask what that is….